dmlc/gluon-nlp/docs/install/install-include.rst

            .. code-block:: bash

+              # Install Apache MXNet (incubating) (Disclaimer: This is an unreleased nightly build and is used for the purpose of development).
               # Here we assume CUDA 10.2 is installed.
 You can change the number
               # according to your own CUDA version, e.g., cu100, cu101
               python3 -m pip install -U --pre "mxnet-cu102>=2.0.0" -f https://dist.mxnet.io/python